sjain882/OMSI-Presentation-Tools/.github/README.md

 ## Features:

 - Compatibility with OMSI 2 v2.2.032 ("Tram compatible" patch) and v2.3.004 (latest version)
-- Ability to toggle overriding of the FOV (Field-of-View) of the Free Map (F4) Camera to a custom value (1.0-150.0°)
+- Toggle overriding of the FoV (Field-of-View) of the Free Map (F4) Camera to a custom value (1.0-150.0°)
 - Works when multiple instances of OMSI 2 are running (don't ask why, it **[just works™](https://github.com/sjain882/OMSI-Presentation-Tools/raw/main/Assets/Multi-instance.png?raw=true)**)

 ‎